Phobos (moon): Physical characteristics

 Many grooves and streaks cover the oddly shaped surface.
 The grooves are typically less than 30 m deep, 100 to 200 m wide, and up to 20 km in length, and were originally assumed to have been the result of the same impact that created Stickney.
 Analysis of results from the Mars Express spacecraft revealed that the grooves are not radial to Stickney, but are centered on the leading apex of Phobos in its orbit (which is not far from Stickney).
 Researchers suspected that they had been excavated by material ejected into space by impacts on the surface of Mars.
 The grooves thus formed as crater chains, and all of them fade away as the trailing apex of Phobos is approached.
 They have been grouped into 12 or more families of varying age, presumably representing at least 12 Martian impact events.
 In November 2018, based on computational probability analysis, astronomers concluded that the many grooves on Phobos were caused by boulders ejected from the asteroid impact that created Stickney crater.
 These boulders rolled in a predictable pattern on the surface of the moon.

 Faint dust rings produced by Phobos and Deimos have long been predicted but attempts to observe these rings have, to date, failed.
-Images from Mars Global Surveyor indicate that Phobos is covered with a layer of fine-grained regolith at least 100 meters thick; it is hypothesized to have been created by impacts from other bodies, but it is not known how the material stuck to an object with almost no gravity.
+Images from Mars Global Surveyor indicate that Phobos is covered with a layer of fine-grained regolith at least 100 metres thick; it is hypothesised to have been created by impacts from other bodies, but it is not known how the material stuck to an object with almost no gravity.

-The unique Kaidun meteorite that fell on a Soviet military base in Yemen in 1980 has been hypothesized to be a piece of Phobos, but this could not be verified because little is known about the exact composition of Phobos.
+The unique Kaidun meteorite that fell on a Soviet military base in Yemen in 1980 has been hypothesised to be a piece of Phobos, but this could not be verified because little is known about the exact composition of Phobos.